-As is detailed in Note B of the notes to condensed consolidated financial statements in this Form 10-Q/A, the above referenced restatements are the result of corrections that management has determined are necessary as of December 31, 2010 and 2009 and for all periods previously reported for the three months ended March 31, 2011 for the following items:
+As is detailed in Note B of the notes to condensed consolidated financial statements in this Form 10-Q/A, the above referenced restatements are the result of corrections that management has determined are necessary as of December 31, 2010 and 2009 and for all periods previously reported for each of the three and six month periods ended June 30, 2011 for the following items:

-- · The Company had understated accrued sales tax, penalties, interest and related expenses. - · Incorrect application of Accounting Standards Codification (ASC) 450, Accounting for Contingencies, resulted in an understatement of accrued warranty and related expenses. - · Incorrect application of ASC 840, Accounting for Leases, resulted in an understatement of deferred lease liability and related rent expense. - · Errors related to improper recording of depreciation expense and related understatement of accumulated depreciation. - · Errors related to improper recording of various accrued liabilities and expenses, as well as other current liabilities resulting in a net understatement of such liabilities and related expenses. - Additionally, certain reclassifications have been made to previously reported unaudited condensed consolidated financial statements.
+- The Company had understated accrued sales tax, penalties, interest and related expenses. - · Incorrect application of Accounting Standards Codification (ASC) 450, Accounting for Contingencies, resulted in an understatement of accrued warranty and related expenses. - · Incorrect application of ASC 840, Accounting for Leases, resulted in an understatement of deferred lease liability and related rent expense. - · Errors related to improper recording of depreciation expense and related understatement of, accumulated depreciation. - · Errors related to improper recording of various accrued liabilities and expenses, as well as other current liabilities, resulting in a net understatement of such liabilities and related expenses. - Additionally, certain reclassifications have been made to previously reported unaudited condensed consolidated financial statements.

-This Form 10-Q/A should be read in conjunction with our Form 10Q/As for the periods ending June 30, 2011 and September 30, 2011 and our filings made with the SEC subsequent to the filing of the original Form 10-Q. The following items have been amended (and conforming changes have been made where indicated as restated) as a result of the restatement:
+This Form 10-Q/A should be read in conjunction with our Form 10Q/A's for the periods ending March 31, 2011 and September 30, 2011 and our filings made with the SEC subsequent to the filing of the original Form 10-Q. The following items have been amended (and conforming changes have been made where indicated as restated) as a result of the restatement: